-Bigg Boss 13: Bipasha Basu & Yuvika Chaudhary Support Aarti Singh After She Suffers Panic Attack
+Bigg Boss 13: Bipasha Basu And Yuvika Chaudhary Support Aarti Singh After She Suffers Panic Attack

-Recently, Bigg Boss 13 contestant Aarti Singh encountered a panic attack after she got into argument with Paras Chhabra and Siddharth Shukla.
+Recently, Bigg Boss 13 contestant Aarti Singh encountered a panic attack after she got into an argument with Paras Chhabra and Siddharth Shukla.
 Aarti was hurt that Siddharth, being her good friend, didn't support her.
-When Asim Riaz blamed Sid for Aarti's worsening health, Sid told Asim that he's not here to babysit anyone.
-Only few of her inmates helped her calm down.
-Some contestants even mocked her condition in the Bigg Boss house; and a few people trolled her serious condition on social media.
-Celebrities like Bipasha Basu, Yuvika Chaudhary and Ankita Lokhande took to social media to support Aarti and asked people not to troll as #MentalHealthIsReal.
+When Asim Riaz blamed Sid for Aarti's worsening health, Sid told the former that he's not here to babysit anyone.
+Only a few of her inmates helped her calm down.
+Some contestants even mocked her condition in the Bigg Boss house; and a few people trolled her serious state on social media.
+Celebrities like Bipasha Basu, Yuvika Chaudhary and Ankita Lokhande took to social media to support Aarti and asked people to not troll as #MentalHealthIsReal.
 Tweeple also trended #WeStandByArti.
 Take a look at a few comments.

 Bipasha Basu Says #MentalHealthMatters